richmr/Resemble-Enhance-API-Container/README.md

 A containerized audio denoising service built with Flask and PyTorch, powered by the [Resemble Enhance model](https://github.com/resemble-ai/resemble-enhance).
 This service provides a REST API for denoising audio files using state-of-the-art AI models.

+Since this container downloads the actual model files, and they aren't mine to distribute, I have not posted this container on Docker Hub.
+But it's a quick build!

 ## Features

 - **AI-Powered Denoising**: Uses Resemble Enhance models for high-quality audio denoising